Support

 warning

-Setting the mode or apn arguments may cause the Notecard to permanently lose its cellular connection.
+Setting the mode or apn arguments may cause the Notecard to lose its cellular connection and be unable to reconnect until it has been reconfigured.
 Be careful when using this setting to select a mode that you know will work for the Notecard's physical location.

 If the default I2C address of the Notecard (0x17) conflicts with another device in your product, you can change the Notecard address with a card.io request.
 This request takes an i2c argument with a decimal value of the new I2C address and returns an empty JSON object ({}).